 1948 - Former reds goalkeeping coach Joe Corrigan was born in Manchester.
 He made nearly 600 appearances for Manchester City, as well as winning nine England caps.
 He spent ten years on our backroom staff before moving on after the arrival of Rafael Benítez.

 1998 - Steve Finnan joined Kevin Keegan’s Fulham from Notts County for £600,000.
 He went on to play 209 times for the Cottagers, netting seven times and winning First and Second Division League titles, to add to the Third Division he had won with County.

 2006 - Finn played his hundredth reds League game in our goalless Premiership draw at Middlesbrough as our away day blues continued.

 1998 - Future red Yossi Benayoun made his senior international debut as Israel lost a friendly 2-0 in Portugal, who included fellow future red Abel Xavier.

 2014 – Future red Roberto Firmino struck his first goal for Brazil as they won a friendly 2-1 in Austria.
-On the same day, Stewart Downing won his first cap as a West Ham United player as Roy Hodgson’s England won 3-1 in Scotland, with future red Alex Oxlade-Chamberlain scoring one of the goals.
+On the same day, Stewart Downing won his first cap as a West Ham United player as Roy Hodgson’s England won 3-1 in Scotland, with future red Alex Oxlade-Chamberlain scoring one of the goals and Andy Robertson netting his first senior strike and only one as a Hull City player.
 Adam Lallana, Rickie Lambert, Lazar Marković, Martin Škrtel, Raheem Sterling, future reds Nathaniel Clyne and James Milner, and ex-reds Alberto Aquilani and Javier Mascherano also played for their countries that day.

 Reds on opposite sides